Muckleshoot: Economy and services

 Most Muckleshoot citizens are employed by industries in the nearby city of Auburn, as well as by the tribal government.
 Others engage in fishing, logging, or agriculture on the reservation.
 The tribe manages fisheries and hatcheries, as well as a community center, community housing, a library, a medical and dental clinic, an educational training program, and a youth group program.
 In total, the tribe employs 1,200, and is the second-largest employer in southern King County.
+The Bureau of Indian Affairs lists it among tribal entities eligible for federal services.

 Economic developments

 The tribe won settlements from Puget Sound Power & Light for the long-term effects of dam construction and the state government for imposing sales taxes on the reservation.
 It used proceeds from the settlements, as well as revenue from a bingo hall, to purchase more than 800 acre of land on the reservation by 1995.

-In 2006, the tribe made a $42 million agreement with the Seattle City Council for the conservation and protection of the Cedar River.
+In 2006, the tribe entered into a $42 million agreement with the Seattle City Council for the conservation and protection of the Cedar River.

 The Muckleshoot Tribe acquired the Salish Lodge at Snoqualmie Falls for $62.5 million in 2007.
 It sold the site to the Snoqualmie Tribe for $125 million in 2019.

 Since 2019, the tribe has signed sponsorship agreements with the Seattle Seahawks and Seattle Mariners that include naming rights and jersey sponsorships.
 The Seattle Kraken began wearing a sponsorship patch with the Muckleshoot Tribe's logo during the 2023–24 NHL season.
-It is believed to be the first sponsorship of a tribe—rather than an Indian casino—in major professional American sports.
-The tribe are also naming rights sponsors of the Muckleshoot Heritage Plaza at Lumen Field, the home stadium of the Seahawks and Seattle Sounders FC, through an agreement signed in 2019.
+The Associated Press reported that the Kraken partnership was the first jersey sponsorship in the four major North American men’s professional sports leagues to show a Native American tribe rather than a casino.
+The tribe is also a naming rights sponsor of the Muckleshoot Heritage Plaza at Lumen Field, the home stadium of the Seahawks and Seattle Sounders FC, through an agreement signed in 2019.